release-it/release-it/docs/github-releases.md

 Do not put the actual token in the release-it configuration.
 It will be read from the `GITHUB_TOKEN` environment variable.
 You can change this variable name by setting the `github.tokenRef` option to something else.

+Optionally, release-it can automatically [submit comments](#comments) to the merged pull requests and closed tickets to notify people in which release the fix or feature is included.

 ## Manual

 In this mode, release-it will open the default browser pointed at the GitHub web interface with the fields pre-populated